pytorch/botorch/docs/models.md

 * [`HigherOrderGP`](../api/models.html#higherordergp): A GP model with
   matrix-valued predictions, such as images or grids of images.
 * [`PairwiseGP`](../api/models.html#pairwisegp): A probit-likelihood GP that
-  learns via pairwise comparison data.
+  learns via pairwise comparison data, useful for preference learning.

 ## Implementing Custom Models